HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ## The Zendoo Sidechain Construction

-The Zendoo sidechain construction allows deploying an arbitrary number of sidechains on top of existing Bitcoin-based blockchains with a moderate number modifications to the mainchain protocol.
+The Zendoo sidechain construction allows deploying an arbitrary number of sidechains on top of existing Bitcoin-based blockchains with a single, one-off change to the mainchain protocol.
 Zendoo is based on an asymmetric peg between mainchain and its sidechains: sidechains monitor events on the mainchain, but the main blockchain is agnostic to its sidechains.

 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_D.jpg)
 ![Horizen Sidechain Construction](/assets/post_files/technology/expert/1.3-sidechains/sidechains_M.jpg)

-This means Forward Transfers from main- to sidechain are simpler to construct, then Backward Transfers returning assets to the mainchain.
+This means Forward Transfers from mainchain to sidechain are simpler to construct than Backward Transfers returning assets to the mainchain.
 Here, the receiving chain (mainchain) cannot verify incoming Backward Transfers easily.
-Zendoo introduces a recursive SNARK proof system, where sidechains periodically generate proofs of state transitions.
-Proofs are submitted to the mainchain together with Backward Transfers which are grouped into *Withdrawal Certificates*, special containers that facilitate a means of communication with the mainchain.
+Zendoo introduces a SNARK based proving system, where sidechains generate a proof for each given period ("Epoch"), that is submitted to the mainchain together with that epoch's Backward Transfers.
+The Backward Transfers and the proof are grouped into a *Withdrawal Certificate*, a special container that structures communication with the mainchain.

 The cryptographic proofs allow the mainchain to verify state transitions of the sidechain without monitoring it directly.
 Some modifications to the mainchain needed to enable this sidechain design are the following.

 ### Sidechain Transactions Commitment

 A new data field called *Sidechain Transactions Commitment* (SCTxsCommitment) is added to the mainchain [block header](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header).
-It is the root of a [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees) whos leaves are made up of sidechain relevant transactions contained in that specific block.
-Including this data in the block header allows sidechain nodes to easily synchronize and verify incoming transactions without the need to transmit the entire mainchain block.
+It is the root of a [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees) whose leaves are made up of sidechain relevant transactions contained in that specific block.
+Including this data in the block header allows sidechain nodes to easily synchronize and verify incoming transactions without the need to know the entire mainchain block.

 ### Sidechain Deployment

-A special type of bootstrapping transaction is introduced in which several important parameters of new sidechains are defined.
+A special type of bootstrapping transaction is introduced in which several important parameters of the new sidechain are defined.
 The sidechain identifier `ledgerId` is set, as well as the verifying key to validate incoming Withdrawal Certificates.
 This bootstrapping transaction also defines how proof data will be provided from sidechain to mainchain with regards to the number and types of included data elements.
 Additionally, the length of a *Withdrawal Epoch* is defined in the bootstrapping transaction.

 ## Forward Transfers